 - 2.2.1.
-Description of the Support Measures for the Credit Institutions in Greece introduced in 2008 - (13) On 19 November 2008, the Commission approved the "Support Measures for the Credit Institutions in Greece" (10) designed to ensure the stability of the Greek financial system.
+Description of the Support Measures for the Credit Institutions in Greece introduced in 2008 - (14) On 19 November 2008, the Commission approved the "Support Measures for the Credit Institutions in Greece" (11) designed to ensure the stability of the Greek financial system.
 The Greek package of State aid measures for credit institutions included (i) a recapitalisation scheme, (ii) a guarantee scheme, and (iii) a government bond loan scheme.
-The Commission subsequently approved amendments to those measures and prolonged them several times (11). - 2.2.2.
-Description of the recapitalisation scheme for credit institutions in Greece under the Hellenic Financial Stability - (14) The Memorandum of Understanding on Specific Economic Policy Conditionality between the Greek Government, the European Union, the International Monetary Fund and the European Central Bank dated 3 May 2010 provided for the establishment of the Hellenic Financial Stability Fund (HFSF).
-The objective of the HFSF is to safeguard the stability of the Greek banking system by providing equity capital to credit institutions (12).
-On 3 September 2010, the Commission approved the HFSF as a recapitalisation scheme in line with the rules on support schemes for the financial sector during the crisis (13) and prolonged it several times (14).
-The Commission approved the most recent prolongation of the HFSF recapitalisation scheme on 6 February 2012 until 30 June 2012 (15).
-The
+The Commission subsequently approved amendments to those measures and prolonged them several times (12). - 2.2.2.
+Description of the recapitalisation scheme for credit institutions in Greece under the Hellenic Financial Stability Fund - (15) The Memorandum of Understanding on Specific Economic Policy Conditionality between the Greek Government, the European Union, the International Monetary Fund and the European Central Bank dated 3 May 2010 provided for the establishment of the Hellenic Financial Stability Fund (HFSF).
+The objective of the HFSF is to safeguard the stability of the Greek banking system by providing equity capital to credit institutions (13).
+On 3 September 2010, the Commission approved the HFSF as a recapitalisation scheme in line with the rules on support schemes for the financial sector during the crisis (14) and prolonged it several times (15).
+The Commission approved the most recent prolongation of the HFSF recapitalisation scheme - (10) European Commission-Directorate General Economic and Financial Affairs.
+The Second Economic Adjustment Programme for Greece - March 2012, p.
+104. - (11) See Commission decision of 19 November 2008 in State Aid N 560/2008 "Support Measures for the Credit Institutions in Greece", OJ C 125, 05.06.2009, p.
+6. - (12) See footnote 4. - (13) HFSF operates in parallel with the Recapitalisation Scheme.
+The other new role of the HFSF is to provide capital support to transitional credit institutions established under the resolution framework in Greece (Article 63 of Law 3601/2007).
+The HFSF's role in the resolution process was not subject to the Commission's approval. - (14) See Commission Decision of 3 September 2010 in State aid Case N 328/2010, "Recapitalisation of Credit Institutions in Greece under the Financial Stability Fund (FSF)", OJ C 316, 20.11.2010, p.
+7. (15) See Commission Decision of 14 December 2010 under State aid - (15) See Commission Decision of 14 December 2010 under State aid case SA.31999 (2010/N), "Prolongation of the Recapitalisation of credit institutions in Greece under the Financial Stability Fund (FSF)", OJ C 62, 26.02.2011, p.

-11) See footnote 3.

-(13) See Commission Decision of 3 September 2010 in State aid Case N 328/2010, "Recapitalisation of Credit Institutions in Greece under the Financial Stability Fund (FSF)", OJ C 316, 20.11.2010, p.
-7.

-- (14) See Commission Decision of 14 December 2010 under State aid case SA.31999 (2010/N), "Prolongation of the Recapitalisation of credit institutions in Greece under the Financial Stability Fund (FSF)", OJ C 62, 26.02.2011, p.
 16. See Commission decision of 27 June 2011 in State Aid case SA.33154 (2010/N), "Second prolongation of the Recapitalisation of credit institutions in Greece under the Financial Stability Fund (FSF)", OJ C 244, 23.08.2011, p.
-2. - (15) See Commission decision of 6 February 2012 in State Aid SA.34148 (2011/N) "Third prolongation of the Recapitalisation of credit institutions in Greece under the Financial Stability Fund (FSF)", OJ C 101, 04.04.2012, p.
 2.